kayo5994/gulp-file-sync/README.md

 This function is called when file was updated on source directory.

- * `fullPathSrc` - is the path of file that updated on source directory.
+ * `fullPathSrc` - is the path of file that was updated on source directory.
- * `fullPathDest` - is the path of file that copied to destination directory.
+ * `fullPathDest` - is the path of file that was copied to destination directory.

+#### options.beforeAddFileCallback

+type: `function(fullPathSrc)`

+This function is called before file is added on source directory.

+ * `fullPathSrc` - is the path of file that was added on source directory.

+#### options.beforeDeleteFileCallback

+type: `function(fullPathSrc)`

+This function is called before file is deleted on source directory.

+ * `fullPathSrc` - is the path of file that was deleted on source directory.

+#### options.beforeUpdateFileCallback

+type: `function(fullPathSrc)`

+This function is called before file is updated on source directory.

+ * `fullPathSrc` - is the path of file that was updated on source directory.

 ## [Changelog](https://github.com/kayo5994/gulp-file-sync/commits/master)